breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

     wl(rounds, histogram).values.sorted().hashCode()
 ```

-Now we can define a test to detect if one graph is isomorphic to another:
+Finally, we can define a test to detect if one graph is isomorphic to another:

 ```kotlin
 fun Graph.isIsomorphicTo(that: Graph) =